Mitchy1993/dndcloud/content/Worlds/1. The Forgotten Realms/Factions/Purification Society.md

 3. **Redemption Prophecy**: Belief in eliminating races for utopian future, making tough choices for destiny.

-4. **Humane Policy:** Will not lethally hunt children, but will happily enslave them.

 #### Hierarchy of Races

 1. **[[human]]**: Esteemed for diversity, ambition, and adaptability, prominent in various fields.